 I forgot that most Ohioans smile at strangers!!
 I know that it’s only skin deep but it felt so refreshing to feel seen.
 To feel seen not as an outsider but just as a human.
 To know that if you’re being stared at, it’s probably because you’re beautiful or have a stain on your shirt and not because you’re a foreign commodity. *Note: I’m aware that not all Americans or people living in America feel this way.
 I don’t always feel this way, either.
 Just stating the difference between the US and a much less diverse country.*

 Yo.
 Korea broke me.
 With such a huge population living in close quarters, personal space simply does not exist in Seoul.
 Where I come from, you always apologize when bumping into somebody even if it’s not your fault.
 Everyone has their own nice, little bubble.
-That bubble is popped the second you step of the plane in Incheon.
+That bubble is popped the second you step off the plane in Incheon.

-I’d become so accustomed to constantly battling my way through the slow walking masses of Seoul that bumping into folks became my norm.
+I’d become so accustomed to constantly battling my way through the snail-paced masses of Seoul that bumping into folks became my norm.
 I failed to transition to Midwest Mode upon my return home, however.
 I continued pushing past people and not apologizing for it until I realized all of the dirty looks like I was getting.
 Whoops.
 So I forced myself back into the habit and will be forever jaded walking down Seoul’s streets.